stavros-vlach/Data-Science-and-ML-models/Master's Projects and Assigments/Convolutional Neural Netwroks (CNNs)/README.md

 1) Split and normalize the data into a training (5/7), a validation (1/7), and a test (1/7) set.
 [5%]
 2) Convert the target values into one-hot vectors.
 3) Built a convolutional neural network (CNN).
-For the features extractor part of the CNN, create:
-a 2D convolutional layer of 8, 5x5 kernels, add padding zeros to the image and move each kernel two pixels, a 2x2 max polling layer, a 2D convolutional layer of 16, 3x3 kernels that retain the size of its input image and
+For the features extractor part of the CNN, create: a 2D convolutional layer of 8, 5x5 kernels, add padding zeros to the image and move each kernel two pixels, a 2x2 max polling layer, a 2D convolutional layer of 16, 3x3 kernels that retain the size of its input image and